-This quick vegan version of the southern soul food standby uses kale instead of collards.
+This Smoky Kale Saute is a quick vegan version of the southern soul food standby that uses kale instead of collards.
 It makes a great side for any meal, from Roast Chicken to grilled tofu.
 Steaming then shocking the kale in cold water will help it to keep its gorgeous green color.
 The smoked paprika adds such a fabulous smoky taste that the usual ham hock won’t be missed.

 1. Put the kale into a pan with the water.
 Sprinkle with a little sea salt and cover.
 Bring to a boil and cook until the kale is just wilted and a dark rich green, about 3 to 5 minutes.
 Remove the kale and run under cold water to stop the cooking.
 Drain.
 Squeeze out any excess water, coarsely chop and set aside.